 I moved to the UK for training.
 At the very beginning of my training in DMT, I was asked to watch a professional performance in a London theatre and explore what I “feel” by watching dancers’ moves.
 With a performing background, I had to “unlearn” the way I see movement, judging no one and no movement.
 DMP is trained to regard any subtle movement that may reflect on the inner self.
 It can be just someone shrugging shoulders, leaning onto the wall, or moving fingers.
 Or just stillness.

-When working with children, they often bring their imagination into plays and movement.
+When working with children, they often bring their imagination into play and movement.
 It is a safe way for children to project their difficult feelings such as anger and sadness into a story and action.
-A four-year old boy who is adopted as a result of neglect by his biological parents makes a cubby and lies down.
-I ask him, “ Do you feel safe in this house?”
-He nods.
-There is a seven-year old girl who brought a story of a girl not being heard by her mum.
-DMP says “can you maybe tell the puppet how you feel when unheard?”
+A young child with trauma makes a cubby and lies down.
+I ask, “ Do you feel safe in this house?”
+They nod.
 Children struggle to articulate their feelings, therefore therapy helps them to untangle in their fantasy what they are experiencing in their reality.
 DMT often uses play, sounds and acting as well.
 Interestingly, children remember exactly what we have done in the last sessions.
-Longer they committee, the deeper the therapeutic relationship will become and the experience will be enriched.
+The longer they commit, the deeper the therapeutic relationship will become and the experience will be enriched.

 Dance Movement Therapy is my passion and I am very happy to have brought this to Adelaide.
-There is so much advocacy work to be done in order for this modality to be known to those who need and accessible.
+There is so much advocacy work to be done in order for this modality to be known to those who need to access it.
 We are offering one-to-one and group sessions as well as home and school visits.
-Creative Therapy Adelaide is a right place for you to come and go creative.
+Creative Therapy Adelaide is the right place for you to come and get creative.